 This Sourdough Discard Cornbread is a great transition from summer into fall.
-It's sweet and fluffy, and great to pair with a summer soup, a bowl of chili, or as a side for a backyard barbeque.
-Cornbread is also a great time to break out the honey: a warm piece of cornbread, slathered with a bit of butter and a honey drizzle.... delicious!
+It's sweet and fluffy, with a sourdough tang.
+It pairs well with a summer soup, a bowl of chili, or as a side dish for a backyard barbeque.

 Jump to: